dotkom/monoweb/docs/system-design/task-infrastructure.md

    database or polling an external queue to determine which tasks are ready for execution.
 4. The TaskExecutor receives the tasks from the discovery component and actually performs the jobs.

-## Supported Backends

-We have built two implementations of the task system.
-The reason is because we believe that production has significantly higher stakes, and we want to guarantee correctness.
-For this reason, we have the local Postgres database, which will be used for task execution when you run the application locally, when you're developing.
-And then we have the Amazon AWS EventBridge and SQS setup for production.

-- Scheduling and discovery through the local PostgreSQL database
-- Scheduling on AWS EventBridge Scheduler, and discovery through AWS SQS

 ### Local PostgreSQL Backend

 As seen in the diagram, the Postgres database is used by absolutely everything in the task system.
 Whenever the task